Trent Alumni crossing Canada on 24000km Hike

 Hiking an average of eight hours daily, covering between 25 and 35 kilometres, Dr. Richmond and Morton have experienced “extraordinary moments.
 We have learned so much about the country, met so many amazing people, and enjoyed so much time in nature.”

-To follow their adventure, visit this page for updates.
+To follow their adventure, visit - Come Walk With Us - for updates.